albertvazquezm/ai-city-attractions/readme.md

-# City Search App
+# City Attractions

-A simple React application built with Remix that allows users to search for cities.
+A simple React application built with Remix that allows users to search for cities and see the attractions in the city.
 The backend is a Python FastAPI application that is hosted on [Render](https://render.com/).

 ## Features